Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE: Constraining the optical depth bias

 \section{Constraining the optical depth bias}

-We now attempt to model and constrain the signal component of the reconstructed remote dipole field.
-As described in Sec.~\ref{sec:likelihoodandposterior} we can find the posterior over $b_v$ (Eq.~\eqref{eq:bvposterior}) by evaluating the product of likelihood functions for the reconstruction power at each multipole over a grid of values for $b_v$.
-The result is shown in Fig.~\ref{fig:bv_posterior} for SMICA, Commander, and SMICA x Commander reconstruction spectra, where we have made the following choices in our analysis.
-We choose $\ell_{\rm min} =2$ and $\ell_{\rm max} = 25$, corresponding to the range of multipoles shown in Fig.\ref{fig:cmb_pspec}.
-We input reconstruction power spectra on the cut-sky rescaled by $\alpha^2 f_{\rm sky}^{-1}$ to approximate the full-sky spectra.
-Our theoretical model for the observed spectra (Eq.~\eqref{eq:reconmodel}) uses the computation of the signal $C_\ell^{vv}$ at the fiducial cosmology, unWISE redshift distribution, and galaxy-optical depth cross-power with fixed $N$ set by the $\alpha$-rescaled estimator prefactor values listed in Table~\ref{table:nrec_factor}.
+We now attempt to constrain the optical depth bias, which controls the amplitude of the signal component of the reconstructed remote dipole field.
+As described in Sec.~\ref{sec:likelihoodandposterior}, we model the measured reconstruction power spectrum by Eq.~\eqref{eq:reconmodel}, which consists of the radial velocity autospectrum with fixed $\Lambda$CDM parameters scaled by the optical depth bias $b_v$ plus reconstruction noise set by the estimator prefactor values listed in Table~\ref{table:monodipo}.
+In Appendix~\ref{appendix:pdftest} we demonstrated that the posterior over $b_v$ can be obtained by evaluating the product of likelihood functions for the reconstruction power at each multipole over a grid of values for $b_v$ (Eq.~\eqref{eq:bvposterior}).
 We evaluate the posterior in Eq.~\eqref{eq:bvposterior} over a dense grid of values for $b_v$ in the range $0<b_v<10$ and compute the normalization by integrating over $b_v$.

-Interpreting the results, we see that the extra power at the first few multipoles in the Commander reconstruction noted in Sec.~\ref{sec:componentseparation} translates into a peak at non-zero $b_v$.
-The posterior for the SMICA and SMICA x Commander reconstructions, with less power at low-$\ell$, have a far less-pronounced peak at non-zero $b_v$.
-Comparing the ratio of the posterior at its maximum to its value at $b_v=0$, none of the reconstructions significantly prefers a non-zero value of $b_v$.
-This posterior ratio can be equated to the evidence ratio for this simple nested model (e.g. the Savage-Dickey Density Ratio), which yields a result on the Jeffery's scale corresponding to `weak evidence' for non-zero $b_v$.

-We note that the shape of the distributions are all insensitive to small changes in $\ell_{\rm max}$.
-Changes in $\ell_{\rm min}$ have a larger effect on the distributions.
-Adding the dipole from Commander has little effect, while adding it for SMICA sharpens the peak around $b_v=0$ (since the magnitude of the SMICA dipole is relatively small, see Table~\ref{table:monodipo}).
-Increasing $\ell_{\rm min}$ broadens the distributions as expected, since the signal falls rapidly with $\ell$.

-We can set an upper limit on $b_v$ by finding the values that encompass $68\%$ and $95\%$ of the posterior; values are recorded in Table~\ref{table:bv_limits}.
-As our bottom-line limit on $b_v$, we choose SMICA x Commander, since this should in principle be the least contaminated by systematic effects.
-The limit $b_v < 1.40$ at $68\%$ confidence is roughly consistent with our original expectations for an $\mathcal{O}(1)$ total signal-to-noise, as forecasted in Sec~\ref{sec:predictedvariance} -- the contraint on signal amplitude scales inversely with signal-to-noise.
-More sensitive data combinations are necessary to establish the detection of a signal.
+The input data are the reconstruction power spectra on the cut-sky.
+The result is shown in Fig.~\ref{fig:bv_posterior} for SMICA and pyilc no CIB reconstruction spectra.
+We choose $\ell_{\rm min} =1$ and $\ell_{\rm max} = 20$, corresponding to the range of multipoles shown in Figs.\ref{fig:smica_pspec} and~\ref{fig:pyilc_pspec}.